nitinsingh34678-ctrl/Python_PBL/README.md

 To build a basic machine learning model using raw dataset.

 ## Work Done
-- Loaded dataset
-- Basic visualization
+- Create Basic Dataset
-- Applied Linear Regression
+- contains all information about project

 ## Files
-- Phase1.ipynb
 - dataset.csv
 - report.pdf